f0psi/BuzzPico/README.md

 # BuzzPico
-Quiz-Buzzer using a Raspbery Pico, Emergency stop switch and a RGB LED Strip
+Quiz-Buzzer using a Raspbery Pico, Emergency stop switchs and a RGB LED Strip

 ![Circuit](circuit.png)